District of Columbia flag

 Additional notes

-Notify OSSE 15 business days before starting, then annually by Aug 15.
-Maintain portfolio for at least 1 year.
-OSSE may request portfolio review up to twice per year.
-Daily attendance records required.
+Notify OSSE 15 business days before starting, then file an annual continuation notice by Aug 15.
+Maintain a portfolio of educational work for at least 1 year.
+OSSE may request a portfolio review up to twice per school year, with at least 30 days' written notice.
+DC does not impose a minimum day count or daily attendance logs.

 Frequently asked questions